cyniphile/blog/_posts/2021-12-1-biology-rust.md

 ![]({{ site.baseurl }}/images/biology-rust/2021-11-24-16-46-34.png)
 Yeah baby!
 All six cores fully engaged sir!

-Parallelizing the Rust code turned out to be the first case where implementation is actually easier in Rust than Python thanks to the excellent [`rayon`](https://github.com/rayon-rs/rayon) package:
+Parallelizing the Rust code turned out to be the first case where implementation is actually easier in Rust than in Python thanks to the excellent [rayon](https://github.com/rayon-rs/rayon) package:

 ```rust
 pub fn find_reverse_palindromes_par(seq: &DNASlice) -> Vec<PalindromeLocation> {